piyush-dhote/Smart-Resume-Analyzer/README.md

 .\venv\Scripts\activate

 # 3. Install Dependencies
-Install the required Python libraries using the requirements.txt file. pip install -r requirements.txt
+# Install the required Python libraries using the requirements.txt file.
+pip install -r requirements.txt
+# for mac use pip3

 # 4. Download NLTK Stopwords
 # Your application requires the stopwords corpus from NLTK.
 Run this command once to download it:
 python -c "import nltk; nltk.download('stopwords')"
+# for mac use python3

 # 5. Run the Application
 # Now you can start the Streamlit application.